 Aim and objectives

-The IP Guideline aims to improve the assessment and management of increased intestinal permeability by clinicians in private practice of Australia.
-The IP Guideline will provide clinicians with evidence-based recommendations for the assessment and management of increased intestinal permeability.
+The IP Guideline aims to improve the management of increased intestinal permeability by clinicians in private practice of Australia.
+The IP Guideline will provide clinicians with evidence-based recommendations for the treatment of increased intestinal permeability.

 In order to facilitate a transparent and evidence-based clinical practice guideline, the IP Guideline should publicly display key documents.
 Below are the clinical question that will be asked to support the development of key recommendations.
 Feedback and suggestions are welcome from clinicians, patients with increased intestinal permeability or any other stakeholder involved in the assessment or management of increased intestinal permeability in Australian adults.
 Contact us now!